openstack/openstack-manuals/doc/config-reference/source/tables/nova-ephemeral_storage_encryption.rst

      - (String) Cipher-mode string to be used.

        The cipher and mode to be used to encrypt ephemeral storage.
 The set of cipher-mode combinations available depends on kernel support.
+According to the dm-crypt documentation, the cipher is expected to be in the format: "<cipher>-<chainmode>-<ivmode>".

        Possible values: